Vishelbachen/Ceyona/ARCHITECTURE.md

 - models are dynamically provided by Groq API at runtime
 - system does not rely on a static model registry
-- model_router is responsible for model selection and fallback logic
+- model selection is delegated to model_router (future module)
-- Groq API is the source of available model data
+- Groq API is the source of truth for available models
+- llm layer is execution-only and does not perform decision-making

 ---

 # 🔐 ENVIRONMENT VARIABLES

-All secrets are stored in environment variables only.
+All secrets must be stored in environment variables only.

-Never hardcoded.
+No hardcoded credentials are allowed.

 ---